specta-rs/tauri2/TAURI_PROPOSAL.md

 failed to select a version for `webkit2gtk-sys` which could resolve this conflict
 ```

-Cargo's resolver seems to account for the `links` property in the `Cargo.toml` prior without taking into account the enabled features.
+Cargo's resolver seems to account for the `links` property in the `Cargo.toml` without taking into account the enabled features.

 <details>
   <summary>Reproduce this issue yourself in 5 easy commands</summary>